Flekkefjord Municipality: Geography

 The municipality is located in southwestern Agder county, along the border with Rogaland county and the North Sea to the southwest.
-It is bounded by Sokndal and Lund municipalities (in Rogaland county) to the west across the river Sira, by Sirdal municipality to the north, and by Kvinesdal municipality to the east.
+It is bounded by Sokndal Municipality and Lund Municipality (in Rogaland county) to the west across the river Sira, by Sirdal Municipality to the north, and by Kvinesdal Municipality to the east.

 The town of Flekkefjord is located near the southern coast of the municipality in a fjord.
 It straddles the narrow sound which connects the Flekkefjorden to Grisefjorden.
 The port is ideal due to the tiny difference in tides experienced here.
-This is a result of its close proximity to the amphidromic point outside Eigersund.
+This is a result of its close proximity to the amphidromic point outside Eigersund Municipality.

 The lakes Kumlevollvatnet, Lundevatn, Selura, and Sirdalsvatnet are located in Flekkefjord.
 The southern coast is dominated by the Listafjorden and Fedafjorden with the large inhabited islands of Hidra and Andabeløyna lying in the Listafjorden.
+The highest point in the municipality is the 683.03 m tall mountain Store Tomlungen.